MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-register-passkey-authenticator.md

 ---
 title: Register Microsoft Authenticator passkey on Android and iOS devices in MySecurityInfo (preview)
-description: Registration and management of passkey with Authenticator on iOS in MySecurityInfo (preview)
+description: Registration and management of passkey with Authenticator on iOS in MySecurityInfo (preview).

 ms.service: entra-id
 ms.subservice: authentication